Invisible Hearing Aids: Are They Right For You?

 Difficult to Clean and May Need Frequent Repairs

 The deeper you place the hearing aid in your ear canal, the more susceptible it is to moisture and ear wax build-up.
-This means that invisible hearing aids will need repair more often.
+This means that invisible hearing aids typically need repair more often.
 They are also more difficult to keep clean.
 If you struggle with dexterity, it's yet another challenge.

 Bottom Line: Are Invisible Hearing Aids Right for You?